JoyTaribagshaw/module-1-capstone-project/README.md

 ### Key Features <a name="key-features"></a>

-- *Index Page*
+- *Fully responsive for all screen sizes*
-- *Social Media*
+- *Social Media publicity*
 - Use the Figma design for the project😊👌
 - Use the semantics elements💯
-- Use the validation HTML for the form .🚀
-- Use Form spree for the contact form 😃👍

 <p align="right">(<a href="#readme-top">back to top</a>)</p>